INCATools/tetool/README.md

 - Use `tetool` to create a site directory: tetool --site ./
 - This will create `docs/`, `docs/configurations/`, and `docs/index.html`
+- Use `tetool` to augment the site directory with generated configurations: tetool --site ./

 ## Developing `tetool`